revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 f.close()
 ```

-> - The above code opens a file in write mode and then rewrites the file ans it contains "Python is interpreted language".
+> - The above code opens a file in write mode, rewrites the file and then it contains "Python is interpreted language".

 </details>